 - See the SGI Technical Publications Library at http://docs.sgi.com.
 Various formats are available.
-This library contains the most recent and most comprehensive set of online books, release notes, man pages, and other information. - If it is installed on your SGI system, you can use InfoSearch, an online tool that provides a more limited set of online books, release notes, and man pages.
-With an IRIX system, select Help from the Toolchest, and then select InfoSearch.
-Or you can type infosearch on a command line. - You can also view man pages by typing man <title> on a command line.
+This library contains the most recent and most comprehensive set of online books, release notes, man pages, and other information. - You can also view man pages by typing man <title> on a command line.